Jinkee Pacquiao

-Maria Geraldine Capeña Jamora Pacquiao (née Jamora; born January 12, 1979), more known as Jinkee Pacquiao is a Filipina socialite, media personality, occasional film producer and former politician who served as a vice governor of Sarangani, Mindanao, Philippines from 2013 to 2016.
+Jinkee Capeña Jamora-Pacquiao (born January 12, 1979), more known as Jinkee Pacquiao, is a Filipina socialite, media personality, occasional film producer, ex ringgirl and former politician who served as a vice governor of Sarangani, Mindanao, Philippines from 2013 to 2016.
 She is well known as the wife of professional Filipino boxer and Senator Manny Pacquiao.
 She also had a brief career in the film industry as a producer for her husband's documentaries and for several box-office titles.

 Early life

-Jinkee Jamora was born at St. Elizabeth Hospital in General Santos on January 12, 1979, into the conservative family of Nestor Jamora (born c.
+Jinkee Jamora was born in General Santos on January 12, 1979 to Nestor Jamora (born c.
 1956, Kiamba, Sarangani) and Rosalina Capeña (born c.
 1957, Silago, Southern Leyte).
-She was born along with her identical twin sister, Janet.